kristenadams113/personal-site/README.md

 ## ← portfolio.html
 This will be your portfolio page.

+## ← blog.html
+This will be your blog page.

 ## ← script.js

 Later this week, you'll get fancy with the ability to add interactivity to your site with JavaScript.
 For now, there's no need to edit this file!